 Infrared saunas increase blood flow to the entire body, including skin tissue, lungs, brain, heart, and more.
 This results from the natural reaction to heat, which increases pulse rates by more than 25%.
 The increased blood flow rushes oxygen to the areas which in turn will aid in the development of the newborn.
 The comparison with an adult is the same result.
 Adults need oxygen to all parts of the body and with infrared heat applied daily, the rate of flow will increase.

 What other symptoms can be safely treated with infrared?

-Infrared saunas have been found to be a noninvasive supplementive treatment for many conditions.
+Infrared saunas are a noninvasive supplemented treatment for many conditions.
 Chronic heart problems can be treated with a doctor’s recommendation.
 The sauna will normalize the blood pressure and protect against stress caused by a lack of oxygen.
 This prevents the arteries from hardening.
-If a user has type 2 diabetes, a infrared sauna can improve their quality of life with their normal treatments.
+If a user has type 2 diabetes, an infrared sauna can improve their quality of life with their normal treatments.
 The detoxification resulting from excessive sweating helps remove impurities from the body.
 This keeps the arteries moving, preventing blockages.
 The weight-loss benefit from the heat also improves those with type 2 diabetes.
-Finally, patients suffering from arthritis and fibromyalgia will find that they experience far less pain while treating with an infrared sauna.
-The sauna relaxes stiff muscles, and joints.
+Finally, patients suffering from arthritis and fibromyalgia will find that they experience far less pain while being treated with an infrared sauna.
+The sauna relaxes stiff muscles and joints.
 The painful symptoms for both conditions can be minimized with the penetrating heat from an infrared sauna.
 The traditional sauna they may have tried in the past will have been steam on the skin.
 This shortcoming of the traditional sauna is absent with infrared saunas.
 The invisible heat comes from light and works its way deep beneath the skin, heating the affected painful areas directly.